Posted by Mary E. Ramos | Protective Orders

-If you are going through a divorce and fear for your own safety, you may be able to obtain a protective order from the court.
-There is more than one type of protective order in Texas, though.
+If you are going through a divorce and fear for your own safety, you should be aware of the three types of protective orders in Texas.
 The type of protective order you obtain will depend on the circumstances of your case.
 Below, our Houston family lawyer explains the different types of protective orders you can pursue in the Lone Star State.

 Temporary Ex Parte Protective Orders